RagedUnicorn/wow-classic-gearmenu/README.md

 /run GM_AddToCombatQueue(11815, 14)
 ```

-> Note: It is not recommended to use this for weapons because addons cannot switch weapons during combat (GearMenu will put the item into the combatQueue).
+> Note: It is not recommended using this for weapons because addons cannot switch weapons during combat (GearMenu will put the item into the combatQueue).
 With a normal weaponswitch macro however this is still possible.

 #### Clear Slot From CombatQueue
 ```